Making Museum Design Participatory

 In the Meet Up! lab, we – together with people from Cologne Kalk – are tackling the topic "Encounter(s) in the Immigration Society", and asking the question of what an exhibition needs to invite visitors to engage in new encounters.

 The result of the collaborative work is an open exhibition of objects, maps, and boxes that can be explored, commented, and added to.
 Visitors are invited to meet each other, to encounter narratives, places and objects from Kalk - and elsewhere - as well as to contribute their own.
 In this way, a dynamic place is created in which somewhat different exhibition experiences can be experienced together.
-More information on the exhibition
+More information about the exhibition here and at domidlabs.de.

 #2 Mind the Gap! – Exhibiting What’s Missing